Access and Equity Services

 A note about the term “reasonable accommodations,” which has been widely used in postsecondary education.
 “Reasonable accommodations” is a term that is not found in Section 504 Subpart E (Postsecondary Education) but is found in Subpart B (Employment).
 At SUNY Delhi, we have eliminated that term in favor of the terminology in Subpart E – “academic adjustments.”
 “Academic Adjustments” are modifications (to policies and practices) and auxiliary aids and/or services (such as captioning, interpreters, use of a recorder or smart pen, etc.).

-*The Office for Access and Equity is a National Voter Registration Act site.
+*The Office for Access and Equity Services is a National Voter Registration Act Site.

 All forms to register are available in the Access and Equity Services Office or on the Access and Equity Services Forms web page.